amiteliav/CSD-Audio-Only/README.md

 ├── README.md
 └── ...
 ```
-CSD_model: PyTorch implementation of our proposed Concurrent Speaker Detection (CSD) model.
+**CSD_model.py**: PyTorch implementation of our proposed Concurrent Speaker Detection (CSD) model.
-Inference: This file provides a demonstration of how to use the CSD model for inference. <br/>
+**Inference.py**: This file provides a demonstration of how to use the CSD model for inference. <br/>
-It includes code for generating a random input of the same shape as the model's expected input and then using the model to generate predictions. <br/>
+It includes code for generating a random input of the same shape as the model's expected input and then using the model to generate predictions.
 Additionally, it prints the model's summary.